akvankorlaar/blog-articles/published/Deep Learning Introduction 2.md

 # Entropy

 **Entropy** is a measure with which the amount of information can be quantified.
-It is a cornerstone of information theory and very fundamentall to much of science in general.
+It is a cornerstone of information theory and very fundamentall to much of science.
 The basic intuition behind entropy is that events that are likely to occur do not contain alot of information, whereas events that are unlikely to occur contain alot of information.
 In this way, entropy can be also seen as a measure of uncertainty: the higher the uncertainty, the higher the entropy.

 Entropy is commonly measured in bits.
 A bit can either be a 0 or 1.
 With more bits you can encode more information.
 A way to think about bits as containers of information, is to ask: